Why this exists

 These aren't hard questions.
 But nobody writes it down clearly upfront because structuring a job properly takes time — and contractors are busy doing the actual work.

 So I built something that handles the structuring for you.
 Describe the job in your own words.
-AI breaks it into phases with payment milestones.
+AI breaks it into paid phases.
 Send it to the client.
-They put a card on file before you pick up a tool.
-Each phase pays out when the work is done.
+Their card is charged when you start each phase.
+Payout releases when the work is approved.

 No invoicing.
 No chasing.
 The money moves because the structure was right from the start.